OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.da-dk/master/b4e2cb91cac210a659f261c5fcabb5f3643cdbec.md

 ---
-# required metadata

 title: Manage warehouse workers
-description: This article describes how you can use Microsoft Dynamics AX to help control and monitor the work that's carried out by employees in your warehouses.
+description: This article describes how you can use Microsoft Dynamics AX to help control and monitor the work that&quot;s carried out by employees in your warehouses.
 author: YuyuScheller
 manager: AnnBe
 ms.date: 04/04/2017